vikp6/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 1. The main character of my story is a Leprechaun.
 The settings are the different colored lands he ventures to.
 His goal in each land is to become that color.
+He has a special power which is chameleon powers.

 \*\***Include pictures of your storyboards here**\*\*

-Storyboard can be found in the .pptx file within Lab 1 folder
+Storyboard can be found in the .pptx file within Lab 1 Part 1 folder

 \*\***Summarize feedback you got here.**\*\*